 Hilary first attended DDC 4 and has been involved in the convention one way or another ever since.
 At the con, she ran the martial arts demos for years, then moved over to the board games room.
 She's also the one to negotiate with the hotel over ways to make your experience at the Marriott even happier.
 See www.salfelt.com for what she finds most interesting between conventions...

-June Delane attended her first DunDraCon in something like 1984 or '85; but definitely remembers the Dumfey.
-After doing DDC for a few years with the Was-band, due to their friendship with the Robertsons, she took a hiatus until 2001.
-Visiting Roderick and Ellen that year, she developed a somewhat sick fascination for Game Reg, and in 2006, made it her own for 13 years before handing it off at the end of the 2018 'Con.
+June Delane attended her first DunDraCon in something like 1984 or '85; but definitely recalls the Dumfey.
+After attending DDC for a few years due to friendship with the Robertsons, she took a hiatus until 2001.
+Visiting Roderick and Ellen that year at the San Ramon Marriott, she developed a somewhat sick fascination for Game Reg, and in 2006, made it her own for 13 years before handing it off at the end of the 2018 'Con.
 Now she is responsible for the Game Library, an awesome collection of games available to borrow during the Con for Maximum Fun Times.
-She is also in charge of Special Events (all the strange and wonderful 'other' things that happen at DDC) as well as Member Services, which is basically making sure everyone has the best experience possible, including solving any issues that come up, planning Blood Drives, and some of the Prize Drawings.
-DDC is apparently catching, because her daughter, Ariel, is now in charge of LARPs, and several of their friends have joined the party, as well.
+She is also in charge of Member Services, which is basically making sure everyone has the best experience possible, including solving any issues that come up, and running some of the Prize Drawings.
+DDC is apparently catching, because her daughter, Ariel, is now in a member of the Corporation, as is one of Ariel’s friends, Rachelle.

-When not seeing to the needs of the wondrous DunDraCon members, June can be found teaching High School, absorbing media, cooking, driving too fast, drinking tasty adult beverages (but not at the same time), and catering to the whims of several cats.
+When not seeing to the needs of the wondrous DunDraCon members, June can be found teaching High School, absorbing media, cooking, driving too fast, drinking the occasional adult beverage (but not at the same time), cooking/baking, writing, and catering to the whims of the Five Divine Felines.
 She can often be found in the Game Library, so feel free to come by and say "hello"... or something more intriguing and original!

 Kendra schedules and manages DunDraCon's stellar working crew.
 She likes cats, funny larps, macaroni and cheese, Rogue archetypes and the word "gingerly".
 During the con she can be found at the Info Table -- come say hi!